DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Methodology

-To learn the similarity and discrepancy between neighbouring segments, we propose an adaptive Siamese-Transformer model.
-Siamese network is used for supervised contrastive learning \cite{guo2017learning}.
-The basic structure of the Siamese network is presented in the dashed box shown in Fig.\ref{workflow}.
-The features of negative and positive samples can be extracted by a weight-shared backbone network.
-The similarity and the discrepancy are obtained by the loss function that calculates the distance in the feature space.The backbone of the framework is an improved vision Transformer with a proposed multi-level embedding module and segment-based feature embedding module.
-Relying on the multi-head attention module, the structure of the improved transformer is shown in Fig.\ref{tf}.
+To learn the similarity between neighbouring super-pixels, we propose an S2Former model as the backbone in the Siamese network, which is used for supervised contrastive learning \cite{guo2017learning}.
+The basic structure of the Siamese network is presented in Fig.\ref{workflow}.
+The features of negative and positive samples can be extracted by a weight-shared backbone.
+The similarity is obtained by the loss function that calculates the distance in the feature space.
+The S2Former comprises shift-scale attention modules, scale-wise pooling, auxiliary modules, and segment-based feature embedding modules shown in Fig.\ref{s2former}.
+The mentioned-above basic component modules in the S2Former are described in the following sections.

-The multi-level embedding module can encode multi-level input data in four levels to extract global and local information of segments.
-The segment-based feature embedding block can encode engineered features to integrate other deep features extracted by networks.
-The proposed two modules in the vision Transformer play a great role in learning similarity of segments.
-The blocks of the improved Transformer are shown in Fig.\ref{blocks} in detail.

-The input images are embedded into $196\times768$ features in a multi-level manner and concatenated with segment-based features and class tokens, forming the final extracted features.
-The dropout layer temporarily drops neurons from the network with a defined probability.
-The $"\times L(12)"$ means that the encoder block is repeated 12 times.
-The \emph{layernorm} module normalizes the distribution of the input data.
-The linear module is a one-layer fully connected network.
-MLP denotes the Multilayer Perception, and the gaussian error linear units (GELU) is the activation function \cite{hendrycks2016gaussian}.
-In the improved transformer, the multi-level embedding module is designed to extract multi-level features.
-Four-level patches (\emph{${P}_{i}$}=\{\emph{${P}_{1}$},\emph{${P}_{2}$},\emph{${P}_{3}$},\emph{${P}_{4}$}\}) at the same location (described in Section 3.2) are embedded as follows:

-where ${P}_{i}$ is resized with ${2}^{i+1}\times7$ in length, and then convolved with ${2}^{i+1}$ filters into ${O}_{i}$. \emph{Conv2d}(.) is a two-dimensional convolution function.
-The function \emph{Resize}(\emph{size1}, \emph{size2}) can resize an image with size of \emph{size1} into \emph{size2}.
-Further, all ${O}_{i}$ are concatenated and flatted (\emph{Flatten}(.) function) into two-dimensional vectors with a size of $196\times768$.
-Four-level patches at the same location are extracted by the BTS (Fig.\ref{bts} and Fig.\ref{input}).
-The sizes of the patches are respectively $224\times224$, $112\times112$, $56\times56$, and $28\times28$.
-The blue boxes in Fig.\ref{blocks}a contain a total of 768 two-dimensional convolution filters with $32\times32$, $16\times16$, $8\times8$, and $4\times4$ in size, respectively.
-Thus, each patch can be embedded into a total of $49\times768$ features.
-After concatenating the four-level patch features, class token, and embedding segment-based features, the output is a two-dimensional feature with $198\times76$8 in size.